 Average Cost Per Sq.
 Ft.
 Installed

-On the low end, you can plan to spend around $3.00 to $4.00 per sq. ft. for the installation of EPDM rubber on a flat roof. — The low-end pricing, although not very common, would be on par with asphalt shingles pricing, which tells you how affordable it can be. $5.50 to $7.50 per sq. ft. would be the high end, and would likely be a thicker material, or reflective of having the job done by quality flat roof professionals.
+On the low-end, you can plan to spend around $5.50 to $7.50 per sq. ft. for the installation of an EPDM rubber membrane on a low-sloped or flat roof. — The low-end pricing, although not very common, would be on par with asphalt shingles pricing, which tells you how affordable it can be.

 What about DIY for EPDM?